 Demystifying Virtual Races

-We're all familiar with the traditional 5K-in-the-park (and other run, walk and ride) fundraising events.
-Simply put, a Virtual Race
+We're all familiar with the traditional 5K-in-the-park, and other fitness based Run-Walk-Ride fundraising events.

-Virtual races leverage technology to bring participants together as they individually walk, run or ride anywhere and at any time they want.
+A virtual run, also known as virtual 5K races, virtual 10K, or virtual half marathon leverage technology to bring participants together as they individually walk, run, or ride from anywhere, and at any time.

 Did you know that in-person races cost approximately 52 cents for each dollar they fundraise?
 Virtual races in comparison only cost around 15 cents on a dollar raised.